N0tA1dan/Krypton/README.md

 Usually encryption is hard to understand for some begginers when approaching this topic.
 Krypton is here to Help.
 Krypton is easy, short, and understandable for most begginer software developers.

+Krypton can generate a key from 40-43 bytes and is virtually stronger than aes-256 discarding exploits in the program

 Krypton is still being programmed as of 05/21/2021 and will have various releases of it soon.

 # Windows Installation